How ‘shchi’ became one of the main symbols of Russian cuisine (PHOTOS)

 minadezhda / Getty Images

-The genius of shchi lies in its versatility.
-In addition to cabbage, they include nettle, sorrel, and orache.
-For instance, a recipe for nettle shchi is found in Sergey Drukontsev's book "Culinary Notes" from 1779: the nettles were blanched and combined with egg, beef, and lard.
+The genius of ‘shchi’ lies in its versatility.
+Besides cabbage, it’s also made with nettles, sorrel and quinoa.
+For instance, a recipe for nettle ‘shchi’ is found in Sergey Drukontsev's book ‘Culinary Notes’ from 1779: nettles were blanched and combined with egg, beef and lard.
 And sorrel soup ("green shchi") remains a popular summer soup to this day.

-What else besides cabbage is needed for shchi?
-Here, as they say, it depends on the possibilities.
-And it was served both in peasant huts and in royal chambers.
+What else besides cabbage is needed for ‘shchi’?
+It all depends on the means, as they say.
+It was served both in peasant huts and in royal chambers.

-The poorer classes ate shchi made with water, "empty" ones.
-The wealthier added meat, mushrooms, or fish.
+The poorer classes ate ‘shchi’ made with water or "empty" ones.
+The wealthier would add meat, mushrooms or fish.

 Arx0nt / Getty Images